Gary Geiger: Boston Red Sox (1959–1965)

 Geiger and Jackie Jensen launched home runs in the late innings of a 9–4 Red Sox win over the new expansion Washington Senators on August 23.
 In the second game of a doubleheader Geiger pinch-hit for Carroll Hardy, connecting for a triple off Cal McLish which scored Pumpsie Green to earn Boston a split with the Chicago White Sox.

 In November, it was reported that Geiger, Schilling and star pitcher Bill Monbouquette were likely to be lost to Boston for military service after Geiger had led the Red Sox with 18 home runs in 1961, but it didn't happen.
 (Catcher Jim Pagliaroni was 2nd with 16.)

 On June 9, 1962, Geiger crashed directly into the center field wall at Fenway Park attempting to catch a Tito Francona drive as the Red Sox lost to his old team Cleveland in 13 innings.
 He ventured back on the dirt track and looked as if he were going to come up with the ball.
 He made a sudden leap for it but struck the wall, and the ball caromed back onto the field.
 He landed on his feet, clapped his head with his arm, sank slowly to his knees and fell flat on the ground.
 He was removed on a stretcher and taken to a hospital.

 On May 27, 1963, a recovered Geiger and shortstop Eddie Bressoud hit 8th-inning home runs against the Detroit Tigers in a 6–5 Boston win at Tiger Stadium.

 But on February 27, 1964, Geiger underwent surgery for a bleeding ulcer at St. Luke's Hospital in St. Louis after having been stricken en route to training camp.
 Doctors advised him to remain in the hospital for 7–10 days before returning for spring training in Arizona.
-He was placed on the voluntary retired list at his own request on May 13, and was expected to be sidelined for at least 40 days.
+He played 5 games for the Red Sox early in the season, but was placed on the voluntary retired list at his own request on May 13, and was expected to be sidelined for at least 40 days.
 He ended up taking the rest of 1964 off because of general fatigue, lack of stamina and an underweight and weakened constitution, but returned the next year.

 On June 8, 1965, he sustained a triple fracture of the left hand diving for a Tom McCraw double in the 8th inning of a game won by the White Sox 7–3, after racing in from deep center field and diving for the shallow fly ball.
 That October, the Red Sox sold him along with seven other players to their Triple-A affiliate Toronto Maple Leafs in the International League.
+Left unprotected as a minor leaguer, Geiger was selected by the Atlanta Braves in the Rule 5 Draft of December 1965.